On short-time behavior of implied volatility in a market model with indexes: Introduction

 where the local volatility function $\sigma_{\text{loc}}(x) = \sigma_{-}1_{x < R} + \sigma_{+}1_{x \ge R}$ is discontinuous at a \emph{fixed} level $R$.
 Notably, the ATM skew in this model exhibits a blow-up phenomenon at a rate of $T^{-1/2}$ when $R = S_0$.
 In comparison, some behaviour of the indexes in our models are similar to that from the process in \eqref{eq:pigato} for very short maturities, because the ranking mechanism does not change the initial configuration of stock prices when time to maturity is small enough.
 However, our framework differs from Pigato's model in several key aspects.
 Firstly, the underlying assets for index options are the index futures, not the indexes themselves.
 The indexes accommodate discontinuous volatilities due to the ranking mechanism, introducing an additional layer of complexity, and it remains unclear how the volatilities of the index futures are affected in this context.
 In addition, the indexes are not traded, and therefore constructing hedging strategies requires different arguments.
 Secondly, the volatilities of the market indexes are inherently discontinuous at \emph{random} points, adding a stochastic element to the discontinuity.
 Lastly, the ATM skews in our models experience a blow-up when certain stock prices coincide, a stochastic event occurring at random times.
 These distinctions highlight the complexities introduced in our setting compared to the model proposed by \citet{pigato2019extreme}.
 Furthermore, our techniques with asymptotic density expansion are more general than the use of Fourier transformation in \citet{pigato2019extreme}.

-\item In \citet{guyon2022does}, it is argued that the ATM skew seems to follow the power law $T^{-\alpha}$, with $\alpha \in (0,0.5)$, particularly for relatively large maturities, yet refrain from blowing up for vanishing maturities.
-In the present paper, we call this property ``quasi-blow-up".
-Figure \ref{fig:second} provides an empirical evidence supporting this phenomenon. \citet{guyon2022does} introduced different models with such property, for example, the 3-parameter model derived from simple non-Markovian variance curve models using the Bergomi-Guyon expansion and the simple 4-parameter term-structure model derived from the two-factor Bergomi model with one more parameter for better fits.
-In this paper, we show that our proposed model demonstrates the ability to reproduce the quasi-blow-up phenomenon.
+\item In \citet{guyon2022does}, it is argued that the ATM skew seems to follow the power law $T^{-\alpha}$, with $\alpha \in (0,0.5)$, particularly for relatively large maturities, yet refrain from blowing up for vanishing maturities. \citet{guyon2022does} introduced different models with such property, for example, the 3-parameter model derived from simple non-Markovian variance curve models using the Bergomi-Guyon expansion and the simple 4-parameter term-structure model derived from the two-factor Bergomi model with one more parameter for better fits.
+In the present paper, we introduce the new concept ``quasi-blow-up" to describe this property.
+Figure \ref{fig:second} provides an empirical evidence supporting this phenomenon.
+We show that our proposed model demonstrates the ability to reproduce the new quasi-blow-up phenomenon.
 More precisely, under certain conditions, the ATM skews blow up when some initial values of stock prices coincide and exhibit quasi-blow-up when initial values of stock prices are close enough.
 There are differences between our models and the ones in \citet{guyon2022does}.
 The first difference is model consistency.
 On different days, different models of \citet{guyon2022does} have to be used depending on whether the ATM skews blow up or exhibit quasi-blow-up.
-Our models produce simultaneously the two phenomena, and hence are more consistent.
-Furthermore, the ATM term structure is time varying.
 Even we know that the 3-parameter model is good for the situation with quasi-blow-up, we also need to recalibrate its parameters for each day, as today calibration may not work for tomorrow data.
-Unlike \citet{guyon2022does}, there are no parameters to control the power-like shape for large maturities in our models, the quasi-blow-up phenomena are with respect to the initial stock prices.
-Therefore, the ATM term structures in our models are also time varying, and there is no need for frequent recalibration.
+Unlike \citet{guyon2022does}, there are no parameters to control the power-like shape in our models, and the quasi-blow-up phenomena are with respect to the initial stock prices.
+Our models produce simultaneously the two phenomena without changing parameters and the ATM term structures in our models are time varying.